virtual-kubelet/virtual-kubelet/website/content/docs/usage.md

 By default, this will run Skaffold in [development mode](https://github.com/GoogleContainerTools/skaffold#a-glance-at-skaffold-workflow-and-architecture), which will make Skaffold watch [`hack/skaffold/virtual-kubelet/Dockerfile`](https://github.com/virtual-kubelet/virtual-kubelet/blob/master/hack/skaffold/virtual-kubelet/Dockerfile) and its dependencies for changes and re-deploy the Virtual Kubelet when changes happen.
 It will also make Skaffold stream logs from the Virtual Kubelet Pod.

-Alternative, you can run Skaffold outside of development mode—if you aren't concerned about continuous deployment and log streaming—by running:
+Alternatively, you can run Skaffold outside of development mode—if you aren't concerned about continuous deployment and log streaming—by running:

 ```bash
 make skaffold MODE=run